 It’s critical to optimize your site for both desktop and mobile devices.
 Your site should be attractive and easy to navigate on either platform.
 However, you’ll want to optimize your website for mobile platform users first.
 Many people still access websites through desktop platforms, but the overwhelming majority of Internet users now access websites through mobile devices.
 Apple even recently got rid of its tablet optimization in favor of grouping it with mobile, making it even more essential to ensure mobile sites navigate easily regardless of screen size or platform.

 Optimizing for mobile first is a general rule, but reaching audiences through mobile isn’t the norm in a few industries and businesses.
 Use data to determine which platform you should build first and which one you should build out from there.

 Depending on the reason, poor web design can have a few different effects.
 Below is a brief breakdown of the most common issues and our suggested fixes for them.

 Low conversion rates often mean that not a lot of people are coming to the site.
 This is most often a result of a load time that’s too high.
 This causes the bounce rate to skyrocket.
 To address and solve this issue, consider simplifying your web design to ensure faster load speeds.
 Two seconds or under is the ideal for conversion rate improvements.

 If a lot of people are landing on your website but the bounce rate is high or you’re not converting them, that may be due to your website’s hosting quality.
 If the hosting of your website is of poor quality, it isn’t going to do your site any justice.
 Investing in quality hosting can do wonders for your site.
-Poor-quality security can also cause search engines to flag a site, which isn’t an easy issue to solve.
+Poor-quality security can not only lead to your site being hacked, but also cause search engines to flag a site, which isn’t an easy issue to solve.